July 14, 2019

 “The people at Sterling Lexicon who were assigned to our account became very focused on our properties and our results improved right off the bat,” said Dan Solar, Director of Accounting at Sherwin-Williams.
 “Things got done quickly, and properties sold much faster.”

-Sterling Lexicon’s commitment to improving the home selling program and continually presenting program improvements quickly led to program growth and improved customer satisfaction ratings.
+Sterling Lexicon’s commitment to improving the home selling programme and continually presenting programme improvements quickly led to program growth and improved customer satisfaction ratings.
 Sherwin-Williams employees gave Sterling Lexicon a 97.5% customer satisfaction rating.